From a Naive NYC Girl to

 Here’s my story…

-My name is Jackie.
-Born and raised in The Bronx, NY, this NYC girl grew up thinking that the Hudson Valley was “Upstate New York”.
+Born and raised in The Bronx, NY, this NYC girl grew up thinking that Hudson Valley New York was “Upstate New York”.
 Even Sunday shopping trips to Central Avenue, in Yonkers, was a trip “Upstate”.

-My first step to “Upstate” living would be to apply to colleges in the Hudson Valley, and I did!
+My first step to “Upstate” living would be to apply to colleges in Hudson Valley New York, and I did!

 That is the time in my life that changed my view of the Hudson Valley forever.